-The structures involved with the process of swallowing include the tongue, teeth, epiglottis, and esophagus.
+This side view of the head highlights structures involved with swallowing.
+That includes the tongue, teeth, epiglottis, and esophagus.

 The teeth grind and chop food into tiny pieces while the glands in the mouth moisten it with saliva.

 Then the tongue pushes the moistened food, or bolus, to the back of the throat and down into the esophagus, which leads to the stomach.

 First, the tongue pushes the food into the throat.